SriramAalapati/diary/README.md

-This is the diary everybody which to have.
+This is the diary everybody wish to have.

 The layout, designs, features are yet to come